Home Learn What is Earnings Per Share? Learn its Meaning, Calculation, Types & Formula

 Earnings per share, or EPS in the share market, is a profitability measure that investors define as the value of earnings per outstanding share of common stock.
 Generally, it is advisable to look for companies with higher EPS stocks.
 However, one should consider other factors specific to the company.

 Overall, you should consider Earnings Per Share as an important metric when evaluating a company’s profitability and potential for growth.
-You should also consider it in conjunction with other financial metrics of the company.
-Also, if you are new to the stock market investment journey, you can refer to this article by smallcase A beginner’s guide to stock market.
+You should also consider it in conjunction with other company financial metrics.
+Also, if you are new to the stock market investment journey, you can refer to this article by smallcase – A beginner’s guide to stock market.

 Investors must always research and/or consult their financial advisor before investing.